Almost mathematics, Persistence module, and Tamarkin category: Global APT

 On the coherent side, it is clear that the essential image is characterized by almost local quasi-coherent sheaves.
-However, it is not clear to us that how to characterize those ``almost local" Lagrangian geometrically. \end{RMK}
+However, it is not clear to us how to characterize those ``almost local" Lagrangians geometrically. \end{RMK}

 \begin{Lemma} For a toric variety $X_\Sigma$, we have the colimit in $\PrSt$:

 \end{Lemma} \begin{proof} By \cite[Proposition 2.7]{Scherotzke_Sibilla_Talpo_2020}, we have